Scientific Discovery in the Age of AI and Supercomputing: Methods

 \textbf{Measuring novelty and impact.} Scientific breakthroughs were assessed along two complementary dimensions: \textit{novelty} and \textit{impact}.
 Novelty captures linguistic innovation, namely, the introduction of a new term or phrase (1–3-gram) that subsequently diffuses through later publications.
 The indicator builds on the approach of \cite{Arts2025}, which tokenised titles and abstracts using the \texttt{spaCy} library (v3.7) to identify expressions appearing for the first time in year t in the OpenAlex database.
 We matched these novelty metrics to our dataset using each publication's DOI.
 Here, we extend the definition by requiring that a new term appear in at least five subsequent publications within five years, to reduce noise from spurious or idiosyncratic terminology.
 Highly cited publications were identified as those within the top 1\% of citations in their field and publication year, based on Scopus citation distributions.
 Citation counts were normalised by field and year to account for disciplinary differences in citation practices. \\

 \textbf{Statistical modelling.} We modelled the probability that a paper exhibits high impact or novelty as a function of its computational approach (AI only, HPC only, AI+HPC, or neither), controlling for potential confounders.
-Probit models were estimated with robust standard errors clustered at the field level.
-Control variables included the number of authors, international co-authorship, institutional type (academic, corporate, or governmental), institutional prestige (Shanghai ranking), journal prestige (SCImago Journal Rank), prior citation stock of the authors, and country, time, and field fixed effects.
-To test for complementarity between AI and HPC, we included the interaction term (\(AI_i \times HPC_i\)) and compared its marginal effect with the sum of individual effects. \\
+Probit models were estimated with robust standard errors clustered at the journal level, country, time, and field fixed effects.
+Control variables included the number of authors, international co-authorship, institutional type (academic, corporate, or governmental), institutional prestige (Shanghai ranking), journal prestige (SCImago Journal Rank) and prior citation stock of the authors.
+To test for complementarity between AI and HPC, we included the interaction term (\(AI_i \times HPC_i\)) and compared its marginal effect with the sum of individual effects.
+Our findings are robust to alternative novelty measures (i.e., new phrases, new word and phrase combinations, and semantic distance), alternative AI keyword definitions, the exclusion of individual subject areas (Computer Science, Engineering, Physics), additional sample restrictions (e.g., excluding highly cited papers or those with many authors), and estimation by region [see \hyperref[sm:methodology]{SM}]. \\

 \textbf{Measuring inequality in compute capacity.} To assess global disparities in computational resources, we used the \textit{Top500} list of supercomputers (1993–2025) as a proxy for national compute capacity.
 The performance of each system is measured by the number of floating-point operations per second (FLOPs) that its processors can perform.
 Aggregating these benchmark results provides total and cumulative capacities by country.
 Using these data, we constructed a panel covering 56 countries.
 Although the number of countries hosting at least one Top500 machine has increased, the bulk of compute power remains concentrated within a small elite group.
 To quantify this inequality, we calculated the \textit{Generalised Entropy Index}, which emphasises deviations around the mean. \\